English immigrant travelling alone Source

 - Children of the Empire, by Gillian Wagner.
 (AMICUS 11612439)

 - A History of Emigration from the United Kingdom to North America, 1763–1912, by Stanley C. Johnson.
 (AMICUS 8594840)

 - The Little Immigrants: The Orphans Who Came to Canada, by Kenneth Bagnell.
 (AMICUS 25790513)

 - Muddling through: the remarkable story of the Barr Colonists, by Lynne Bowen.
 (AMICUS 11618076)

 - Nation builders: Barnardo children in Canada, by Gail H. Corbett.
 (AMICUS 27592915)

-Search for books on the English in AMICUS using authors, titles or subject terms such as:
+Search for books on the English in Collection Search using authors, titles or subject terms such as:

 - English genealogy